 2013: Zardes signed with the LA Galaxy as a Homegrown Player on December 20, 2012.
 He made 27 regular-season appearances (23 starts) during his rookie year, tallying four goals and four assists.
 Zardes made his first team debut against Real Salt Lake (April 27), coming on for Jack McBean on the 53rd minute.
 He scored his first goal on his third first team appearance against Vancouver Whitecap FC (May 11).
 Zardes finished his first season starting in 23 games out of 27 appearances, where he tallied four goals and four assists.
 Additionally, he started twice in the MLS Cup Playoffs.
 He finished fourth in MLS Rookie of the Year voting.

-Zardes has been a prominent member of the U.S. Men’s National team, earning 38 caps (30 starts) and tallying six goals since making his debut in a friendly against Chile on January 28, 2015.
+Zardes has been a prominent member of the U.S. Men’s National team, earning 40 caps (31 starts) and tallying six goals since making his debut in a friendly against Chile on January 28, 2015.
 He scored his first goal for the Stars and Stripes in a 4-3 win against the Netherlands on June 5, 2015.
 Zardes’s most recent cap came in a 2-1 victory over Jamaica in the 2017 Gold Cup on July 27.
 On January 8 of 2018, he was among the players called up by Dave Sarachan for the U.S. Men’s January Camp.
-He most recently featured in a friendly match as a starter against Bosnia-Herzegovina on January 28, 2018,
+He featured in a friendly match as a starter against Bosnia-Herzegovina on January 28, 2018 and in a friendly against Brazil on September 7, 2018.
+Most recently, Zardes started in a friendly against Mexico on September 11, 2018.

 Zardes attended Cal State University Bakersfield from 2009-2012, making 56 appearances while tallying 33 goals and 18 assists.
 He sat out the 2009 season as a redshirt before debuting for the Roadrunners in 2010, tallying five goals and a team-best seven assists.
 In 2011, the forward scored 18 times in 20 games, leading the Roadrunners to a berth in the NCAA Division I Tournament for the first time in school history en route to being selected the Mountain Pacific Sports Federation Player of the Year.
 He was also a semifinalist for the MAC Hermann Trophy in 2011, an award given annually to the top player in college soccer.
 In 2012, Zardes followed up his breakout season by scoring 15 goals and adding nine assists – team-highs – in 17 games, while helping the Roadrunners record a winning record for the fourth consecutive season.